 Swimming pool solar panels are a great way to extend your swimming season by several months each year.
 Use these pool solar panels with a solar pool cover and possibly a pool heater and you will be swimming year round.

 These units are quite easy to install.
 They attach into the return line.
 The hose going from your filter back into your pool.
-You just need to lower the pool water level below the return.
+You just need to lower the pool water level below the return, or cap off the return and skimmer.
 Hook the return hose to the solar water panel and add a second hose back to your pool return.

 Your existing filter powers these units so you have no additional electric output.

 Adding extra swim time each season, or adding a few more degrees, is as easy as adding another panel.
 They can be mounted on a roof, next to the pool, in a field or hanging from a fence.